engraving-challenges/estrella/MuseScore-2-devel-Marc-Sabatella/README.md

 Ran into a couple of bugs in this development version of MuseScore.
 While placement of markings is far from ideal (*far* from it!) overall, the slur oiver bar 34 RH is just plain wrong - probably on account of the voice trickery going on there.

 Markings total time about 0:15

+##### Global layout

+Some judgement calls to make here.
+I elected to set this on Letter-sized paper, as I am in the US and this is most natural for me.
+For this initial challenge at least, I decided to copy the original layout in terms of number of measures per line and overall density.
+Trial and error led me to select staff space size of 1.6mm and "spacing" setting of 1.1 (a MuseScore-ism, I guess, that controls horizontal spacing, with manual line breaks inserted as necessary.

+I kept the MuseScore default font face, FreeSerif, for the text, but set the "title" (which I typeset as a subtitle, since it is one movement of a larger work) to 16pt bold and the tempo to 12pt bold.
+After a few experiments, I kept the default grand staff spacing of 6.5sp and set the system spacing to 12sp.

+Global layout total time about 0:05

+##### Manual adjustments

+I did my first round of manual adjustments in stages.

+First, I added staff spacers to create extra distance between the staves in systems 2-4.
+Again, I elected to more or less copy the model for now.

+Next I adjusted the vertical position of dynamics and hairpins.
+Some needed to be raised, others lowered.

+Next I adjusted the horizonal position of articulations.
+MuseScore defaulted to adding the accents quite far above the stems for the "outer" voices in the multi-voice context, but it is simple enough to select a group of them and apply an adjustment.

+Next I adjusted the slurs.
+A couple were on the "wrong" side of the notes compared to the original, and again, I chose to emulate the original here.
+I also adjusted the starting point of a few to look better to my eyes - not necessarily using the original as a model.
+The angle was odd on a couple of the short slurs in the LH of the middle section, so I adjusted that too.
+I also changed the over slur middle thickness to emulate the heavier look of the original.
+I also adjusted the length of the hairpins.

+Throughout this stage, I actually used the keyboard rather than the mouse to make adjustments, or else I used the spinboxes in the Inspector, to make the adjustments in precise amounts.
+For now, I made all my adjustments in 0.5sp increments only.

+Manual adjustment total time about 25 minutes